-Marking Up Your Manuscript
+2. Marking Up Your Manuscript

 Please don’t feel disheartened if your first read-through disappoints.
-The American editor Sol Stein likens the process of reviewing a first draft to performing triage on a patient, and that’s what you’re about to do with a red pen.
+The American editor Sol Stein likens the process of reviewing the first draft to performing triage on a patient, and that’s what you’re about to do with a red pen.

-Strike through words with your pen, use arrows to indicate where you want to move your sentences and write in the spaces between each sentence.
+To get the most out of this self-editing technique, strike through words with your pen, use arrows to indicate where you want to move your sentences and write in the spaces between each sentence.

-Your markups don’t have to make sense to anyone but you, and if you’re in doubt about a change, circle the sentence or word with your pen, and decide on this edit later.
+Your markups don’t have to make sense to anyone but you, and if you’re in doubt about a change, circle the sentence or word with your pen and decide on this edit later.

 Then, I listen back to this recording and mark up the manuscript.
 The act of saying something aloud helps identify problems in a way my eyes can’t.